 The Hightstown Housing Authority actively monitors and twice per year updates the waiting lists to make sure everyone on the list is still interested.
-In 2021 we opened our wait lists for 3 months for 3 apartment types.
-We currently have 178 families waiting for apartments.
-We are estimating a 3-5 year wait for a unit, especially one-bedroom units (both family and senior citizen).
-We had 11 turnovers in 2022 that allowed us to renovate several apartments.
+In 2024 we will open our wait lists for all apartment types.
+We currently have 61 families waiting for apartments.
+We are estimating a 1-3 year wait for a unit, especially one-bedroom units (both family and senior citizen).
+We had 10 turnovers in 2023 that allowed us to renovate several apartments.